JoranVandenbroucke/joranvandenbroucke.github.io/assets/markdown/blogs/LCM/LCM.md

 ### Part 1, Chapter 1: Decoding the Navmesh

 Imagine you are a character in a game.
-You look around and see a world filled with possibilities?and obstacles.
+You look around and see a world filled with possibilities and obstacles.
 How do you know where to step?
 Enter the Navmesh, the unsung hero guiding your every move.
 It's the floor plan of walkable spaces, ensuring you never bump into a wall or phase through it.

 In the early days, Snook penned down one of the pioneering definitions of a Navmesh.
 He defined a Navmesh as coarse geometry covering the open, walkable surface area [\[6\]](#6).
-But back then, creating a Navmesh was more art than science?there was no magic button to bring it to life.
+But back then, creating a Navmesh was more art than science, there was no magic button to bring it to life.
 A Navmesh exists out of a set of regions and a connection graph.
 Together, they are the cell-and-portal graph that guides characters through the virtual world.